 As discussed, Doctor Butler’s memory foam seat cushion contains a unique built-in pocket and comes with gel packs that make hot and cold therapy to relieve swelling, itchiness, pain, and irritation easy.

 Leave Hemorrhoid Pain Behind with Doctor Butler’s!

-Now that you know the best sitting position for hemorrhoids is one in which your legs are slightly elevated using a body forming cushion or some other means, it should be noted that sitting for prolonged periods is still not recommended.
-Even in the best position possible, sitting for a long time can increase your risk for hemorrhoid flare-ups and aggravation and make your symptoms worse.
+However, it should be noted that sitting for prolonged periods is still not recommended.
+Even if you sit on a recumbent bed in the best position possible, sitting for a long time can increase your risk for hemorrhoid flare-ups and aggravation and make your symptoms worse.

 Break up your sitting by getting up and moving your body as often as possible.
 Set an alarm to go off each hour to remind you to get up and do a lap around your office or your home.
 Not only does this help to take the pressure off of the affected area, but you’ll also increase airflow, keeping the area dry and cool.

 If you do have to sit, use one of the sitting options we listed above to promote healing and reduce the symptoms of a hemorrhoid flare-up.
 Ensure you’re also treating your condition with natural remedies for hemorrhoids, hemorrhoid creams and ointments, sitz baths, and soothing wipes.
 Shop Doctor Butler’s many products specifically developed by a proctologist for hemorrhoid relief and healing, and you’ll be back to your regular self in no time.